osohq/oso/docs/application-library/application-types.rst

 .. code-block:: polar

-  allow(flight_attendant: FlightAttendant, "board", flight: Flight) :=
+  allow(flight_attendant: FlightAttendant, "board", flight: Flight) if
     flight_attendant.airline = flight.airline;

 Notice the new syntax we have used in the rule head: ``param: Type``.